 - 1700 restaurants in the area.
 Everything from seafood, steaks, and pasta to vegan cuisine.

-- Dining has suffered during the COVID-19 pandemic but shows signs of coming back to life.
+- Dining suffered during the COVID-19 pandemic but now has come back to life.
 Outside seating accommodations are now all the rage.
 The comfortable year-round weather in Myrtle Beach makes this a great option.

 - Curb-side pickup and third-party delivery are available everywhere if you’re social distancing.